tc39/proposal-temporal/docs/cookbook.md

 Here is another example similar to the previous one, using the time zone for future events.
 The times and locations of a series of future meetings are stored as a pair of strings: one for the calendar date and wall-clock time, and one for the time zone.
-They cannot be stored as an absolute point in UTC because between now and the time when the event happens, the time zone rules for daylight saving time could change &mdash; for example, Brazil abolished daylight saving time in 2019 &mdash; but the meeting would still be held at the same wall-clock time on that date.
+They cannot be stored as an exact time because between now and the time when the event happens, the time zone rules for daylight saving time could change &mdash; for example, Brazil abolished daylight saving time in 2019 &mdash; but the meeting would still be held at the same wall-clock time on that date.
-So if the time zone rules changed, the event's absolute point in time would change.
+So if the time zone rules changed, the event's exact time would change.

 This example calculates the starting times of all the Ecma TC39 meetings in 2019, in local time in Tokyo.